jmnolte/HCCNet/README.md

-# HCCNet: Early Prediction of Hepatocellular Carcinoma Using Longitudinal MRI
+# HCCNet: A CNN-Transformer for Classification of Longitudinal 3D MRI Images

+This repository is the official pytorch implementation for: A CNN-Transformer for Classification of Longitudinal 3D MRI Images – A Case Study on Hepatocellular Carcinoma Prediction [[arXiv]](https://arxiv.org/abs/2501.10733)

 ## Abstract